uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

 VPP functions.
 This is adequate for a simple transcoding operation.
-If the application needs more than one instance of DECODE, ENCODE, or VPP in a complex transcoding setting or needs more simultaneous transcoding operations to balance CPU/GPU workloads, the application can initialize multiple oneVPL sessions.
-Each independent oneVPL session can be a software-based session or hardware-based session.
+If the application needs more than one instance of DECODE, ENCODE, or VPP in a complex transcoding setting or needs more simultaneous transcoding operations, the application can initialize multiple oneVPL sessions created from one or several oneVPL implementations.

 The application can use multiple oneVPL sessions independently or run a “joined” session.
-Independently operated oneVPL sessions cannot share data unless the application explicitly synchronizes session operations.
-This is to ensure that data is valid and complete before passing from the source to the destination session.

 To join two sessions together, the application can use the function :cpp:func:`MFXJoinSession`.
 Alternatively, the application can use the :cpp:func:`MFXCloneSession` function to duplicate an existing session.
 Joined oneVPL sessions work together as a single session, sharing all session resources, threading control, and prioritization operations except hardware acceleration devices and external allocators.
 When joined, the first session (first join) serves as the parent session and will schedule execution resources with all other child sessions.
 Child sessions rely on the parent session for resource management.

+.. important:: Applications can join sessions created from the same oneVPL
+               implementation only.

 With joined sessions, the application can set the priority of session operations through the :cpp:func:`MFXSetPriority` function.
 A lower priority session